Fort Myers Drunk Driving Accident Lawyer

 One unique aspect of drunk driving cases compared to most other crashes is that victims are more likely to be granted the court's permission to pursue punitive damages.
 As noted in F.S.
 768.72, punitive damages are only allowed for injury cases involving intentional misconduct or gross negligence.

 Drunk driving is inexcusable, but liability for resulting injuries can be successfully challenged.
-One of the most commonly-used defenses is that of comparative fault, wherein defendant alleges the plaintiff bore some degree of responsibility for the crash.
+One of the most commonly-used defenses is that of comparative fault, wherein the defendant alleges that the plaintiff bore some degree of responsibility for the crash.
 Per F.S.
 768.81, a finding of comparative fault can proportionately reduce a defendant's responsibility to cover damages.
-If the court finds plaintiff was 30 percent at fault for a drunk driving crash (perhaps he or she was speeding, following too closely or distracted), plaintiff's total damages will be reduced by 30 percent.
+If the court finds the plaintiff was 30 percent at fault for a drunk driving crash (perhaps he or she was speeding, following too closely or distracted), the plaintiff's total damages will be reduced by 30 percent.

 Because liability is often easily established in drunk driving cases, damages are usually the most hotly-contested issue.
 Defense attorneys will argue you were not nearly as hurt as you claim or that your injuries were due to some other cause.
 An experienced injury attorney is critical to shutting down these arguments.What if the Drunk Driver is Hurt?

 If you are a driver who was impaired at the time of a crash, injured, but not wholly at-fault, you may be able to pursue damages against another driver, but only in limited circumstances.
 F.S.
-768.36 bars driver plaintiffs from collecting damages as a result of a crash wherein he/she had a blood-alcohol concentration of 0.08 or higher AND as a result of that impairment was found to be more than 50 percent responsible for causing the crash.
+768.36 bars driver plaintiffs from collecting damages as a result of a crash wherein he/she had a blood-alcohol concentration of 0.08 or higher AND as a result of that, impairment was found to be more than 50 percent responsible for causing the crash.
 Passengers of a drunk driver's vehicle have a better chance of making a case for damages.

-There have also been cases wherein underage impaired drivers have successfully sued the bar/ establishment that unlawfully served them alcohol, but it will depend on the circumstances.
+There have also been cases wherein underage impaired drivers have successfully sued the bar/establishment that unlawfully served them alcohol, but it will depend on the circumstances.

 Our Fort Myers drunk driving injury attorneys urge victims in DUI crashes not to wait to consult a lawyer about their potential legal options.